Miami Marlins at Detroit Tigers game preview

 BOTTOM LINE

-The Tigers are 9-15 in home games.
-The Detroit pitching staff as a whole has an ERA of 5.00.
-Spencer Turnbull leads the team with a 2.68 ERA.
+The Tigers are 9-16 on their home turf.
+The Detroit pitching staff owns a team ERA of 5.02, Spencer Turnbull paces the staff with a mark of 2.68.

-The Marlins are 5-14 on the road.
-Miami has slugged .316, last in the majors.
-Neil Walker leads the team with a .413 slugging percentage, including 10 extra-base hits.
-The Marlins won the last meeting 5-4.
-Nick Anderson earned his first victory and Brian Anderson went 2-for-4 with a double, a home run and two RBIs for Miami.
-Joe Jimenez took his second loss for Detroit.
+The Marlins are 6-14 on the road.
+Miami has slugged .320, last in the majors.
+Neil Walker leads the club with a .427 slugging percentage, including 11 extra-base hits.
+The Marlins won the last meeting 6-3.
+Jose Urena recorded his second victory and Brian Anderson went 1-for-4 with a home run and two RBIs for Miami.
+Buck Farmer took his third loss for Detroit.

 TOP PERFORMERS

-Anderson leads the Marlins with 14 RBIs and is batting .234.
-Jorge Alfaro is 5-for-31 with two doubles, a home run and three RBIs over the last 10 games for Miami.
+Anderson leads the Marlins with 12 extra base hits and is slugging .351.
+Walker has 11 hits and is batting .000 over the last 10 games for Miami.

 LAST 10 GAMES